 BA Integrative Biology & Spanish, Class of ’20

-Diana’s fondest memories of Cal include being able to walk through Faculty Glade and admiring nature or seeing the Berkeley squirrels everywhere.
-Diana graduated in May 2020 with a B.A. in Integrative Biology and Spanish.
-She is a Lab Technician at the Coachella Valley Mosquito and Vector Control District where she works on surveillance to collect and test mosquitoes for viruses.
-Diana hopes to encourage young people to pursue higher education and follow their passion.
+Diana’s fondest memories of Cal include strolling through Faculty Glade to admire its beauty and spotting Berkeley’s ever-present squirrels.
+She graduated in May 2020 with a B.A. in Integrative Biology and Spanish.
+Diana now works as a Lab Assistant at the Coachella Valley Mosquito and Vector Control District, conducting surveillance to collect and test mosquitoes for viruses.
+She is passionate about inspiring young people to pursue higher education and follow their passions.

 Nilda Ruiz